keboola/connection-docs/tutorial/write/index.md

 If you want to try connection to Tableau Server, have credentials for that server as well.
 As an alternative, sign up for a free trial of [Tableau Online](http://www.tableau.com/products/cloud-bi) to test it out.

-Writing data from KBC into a business intelligence analytics such as Tableau is very common.
+Writing data from KBC into a business intelligence and analytics tool such as Tableau is very common.
 Writing data to GoodData BI is covered in the following [side step](/tutorial/write/gooddata/).
 However, keep in mind you can use the processed data in any way you wish.